taiki-e/github-actions/install-rust/README.md

   with:
     # Default toolchain to install, default is nightly
     toolchain: stable
-    # Component to install
+    # Components to add (comma-separated), default is empty
-    component: rustfmt
+    component: rustfmt,clippy
+    # Targets to add (comma-separated), default is empty
+    target: 'x86_64-unknown-linux-musl'
 ```

-If the toolchain is nightly (default) and the component is specified, this
-script will install the latest nightly toolchain that the specified component
-is available.